 All manuscripts must be written in clear and concise English.
 Please use British or American English consistently.
-De Gruyter does provide a light copyedit of manuscripts, but authors remain responsible for being their own copyeditors.
 If you have reasons to doubt your proficiency with respect to spelling, grammar, etc. (e.g., because English is not your native language), then you may wish to employ - at your expense - the services of a professional language editor.